 46. Ibrahim Rugova, President of Kosovo - 2005

-48. George W. Bush, President of the United States and Mikheil Saakashvili, President of Georgia - 2005
+48. George W. Bush, President of the United States of America and Mikheil Saakashvili, President of Georgia - 2005

 49. Abdullahi Yusuf Ahmed, President of Somalia - 2006

-50. Gotabhaya Rajapaksa, Secretary of Defense of Sri Lanka - 2006
+50. Gotabaya Rajapaksa, Secretary of Defense of Sri Lanka - 2006

 51. Dick Cheney, Vice President of the United States - 2007